jtlabsio/settings/readme.md

 Where [Viper](https://github.com/spf13/viper) differs is in the order in which configuration is loaded.
 Additionally, to load additional full or partial files specified through command line arguments or environment variables, custom code is required.

 Ultimately, [Viper](https://github.com/spf13/viper) is a great choice for configuration as well.
-This package provides a subset of the functionality of [Viper](https://github.com/spf13/viper), and approaches the loading of configuration layers in a different order and with some nuance.
+This package provides a subset of the functionality of [Viper](https://github.com/spf13/viper), and approaches the loading of configuration layers in a different order and with a completely different underlying approach.

 ### Viper doesn't support case-senstive keys... does this library?